laravel/docs/routing.md

 Laravel can automatically respond to CORS `OPTIONS` HTTP requests with values that you configure.
 The `OPTIONS` requests will automatically be handled by the `HandleCors` [middleware](/docs/{{version}}/middleware) that is automatically included in your application's global middleware stack.

 Sometimes, you may need to customize the CORS configuration values for your application.
-You may do so by first publishing the CORS configuration file using the `config:publish` Artisan command:
+You may do so by publishing the CORS configuration file using the `config:publish` Artisan command:

 ```shell
 php artisan config:publish cors